55-and-over communities give Long Island empty nesters options to stay

 The grounds our homes are built on are spacious and sprawling, beautifully landscaped and include a gazebo, ponds and dog parks.
 The 11,000-square-foot clubhouse is a centerpiece where homeowners can socialize but also exercise.

+There are townhomes and villas.
+What was the thinking behind making these distinct styles?
 We have villas–spacious apartment style homes for single floor living–on the ground floor or second floor.
 We also have townhomes with living space spanning two or three levels.

 Homes range from 1,470 to over 2,100 square feet of living space with two bedrooms and two or two-and-a-half baths, a loft, a den, a full-basement with the option for it to be finished, and one- or two-car garages.
 Buyers also get to personalize their homes working with our Design Center to choose their own designer fittings and finishes for the kitchen and bathrooms.